s3team/uroboros/INSTRUMENTATION.md

 which is the arbitrary addition of user-specified code at a set of instrumentation points or memory addresses.
-Binary code instrumentation is useful for many reasons, such as retrofitting security mitigations and sanitizations (e.g., [ASan] (https://github.com/google/sanitizers/wiki/addresssanitizer));
+Binary code instrumentation is useful for many reasons, such as retrofitting security mitigations and sanitizations (e.g., [ASan](https://github.com/google/sanitizers/wiki/addresssanitizer));
 or enabling the collection of runtime information that is otherwise inaccessible (e.g., argument values before a library function call).